 2. California Consumer Privacy Act of 2018 (“CCPA”)

-Under the California Consumer Privacy Act of 2018 (“CCPA“), California residents have certain rights concerning Newport Dunes collection, use, and sharing of their personal information.
+Under the California Consumer Privacy Act of 2018, as amended (“CCPA“), California residents have certain rights concerning Newport Dunes collection, use, and sharing of their personal information.

 Newport Dunes does not sell your personal information and will not do so in the future without providing you with notice and an opportunity to opt-out of such sale as required by law.
 Similarly, we do not offer financial incentives associated with our collection, use, or disclosure of your personal information.

 Newport Dunes collects various categories of personal information when you use our services, including identifying information, financial information, purchase histories, and internet activity.
 The purpose of this collection is to assist in our performing services for consumers, including but not limited to transacting business with consumers, detecting security incidents, protecting against fraudulent or illegal activity, engaging in marketing efforts, and advancing our commercial interests.
-A more detailed description of the information Newport Dunes Resort collects and how we use it is provided in Section III, Collection and Use of Information.
+A more detailed description of the information Newport Dunes collects and how we use it is provided in Section III, Collection and Use of Information.
 It describes the categories of third parties with whom we share personal information, and what information may be shared under different circumstances.

 If you are a resident of California, you have the right to request to know what personal information Newport Dunes collects, uses, discloses and sells.
 You also have the right to request deletion of your personal information, though exceptions under the CCPA may allow Newport Dunes to retain and use certain personal information notwithstanding your deletion request.
-If you would like more information about the categories of personal information we have collected about you over the past 12 months, the sources from which we have collected this information, the business purpose for collecting personal information, with whom we share personal information, and/or wish to request that information about you be deleted, email your request to privacy@newportdunes.com or call 800-765-7661 to submit your request.
+Additionally, you have the right to correct inaccurate personal information that we have about you; and you have the right to limit the use and disclosure of sensitive personal information collected about you.
+If you would like more information about the categories of personal information we have collected about you over the past 12 months, the sources from which we have collected this information, the business purpose for collecting personal information, with whom we share personal information, and/or wish to request that information about you be deleted, corrected, or limited email your request to privacy@newportdunes.com or call 800-946-9179 to submit your request.

 When we receive your request, we will first verify your identity by asking you to provide your name, and the email address and phone number reflected in our records.
 Once we have verified your identity, we will promptly fulfill your request.
 You may authorize an agent to submit a request on your behalf.
 Unless you have provided the authorized agent with power of attorney pursuant to Cal.
 Probate Code §§ 4000 to 4465, we will require (1) the agent to present written permission to do so, signed by you, (2) you to verify your own identity as described above, and (3) you to directly confirm to us that you provided the authorized agent permission to submit the request.